franckferman/MetaDetective/README.md

 ## About

-Metadata often holds critical insights in cybersecurity, playing a pivotal role in OSINT and pentesting.
-With Metagoofil on Kali Linux pivoting away from direct metadata analysis, a gap emerged.
-Enter MetaDetective: a Python 3 tool adeptly filling this void.
-It efficiently extracts, categorizes, and displays metadata from single or multiple files, even supporting specific file extensions and result filtering.
-From author credentials and modification logs to embedded links and software details, and even GPS data, it illuminates potential cybersecurity investigation pathways.
-While not claiming to be groundbreaking, MetaDetective is undeniably a valuable asset for cybersecurity aficionados.
+<b>MetaDetective: Advanced metadata extraction and direct web scraping.</b>

+Metadata, in the realm of cybersecurity, is more than just embedded information; it's a gateway to insightful perspectives, often unveiling crucial leads in OSINT and pentesting.
+MetaDetective was born out of the need to offer a potent solution, especially as prominent tools like Metagoofil on Kali Linux shifted their focus away from direct metadata analysis.

+<b>Tailored Metadata Analysis</b>:

+Drawing inspiration from the foundational tools like Metagoofil, MetaDetective emerges as a revitalized and improved iteration, dedicated to providing efficient metadata extraction and presentation.
+It stands out as a comprehensive Python 3 tool, purposely designed to bridge the existing gaps in metadata analysis.

+<b>Streamlined Data Presentation</b>:

+With its capability to seamlessly extract, categorize, and exhibit metadata from single to multiple files, it ensures users have both the breadth and depth of data at their disposal.

+<b>Direct web scraping</b>:

+Where Metagoofil relies on Google searches — a method fraught with IP restrictions and the need for complex proxy workarounds — MetaDetective advances with its direct web scraping capability.
+By targeting websites directly, it minimizes disruptions and offers a richer and more accurate dataset, highlighting potential information leaks.

+<b>Complementary Utility for OSINT and Pentesting</b>:

+While functioning as a standalone powerhouse, MetaDetective is also optimized for symbiotic utility alongside tools like Metagoofil.
+It's a must-have in the toolkit of every pentester and OSINT researcher, accentuating data gathering capabilities and enriching the analysis spectrum.

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>

 ## 🚀 Installation

+Before diving into the installation process, ensure you meet the following prerequisites.

 ### Prerequisites